-It was she who forged the role that is the standard to this day.
+It was the role she created that is the standard and what we expect to this day.

-1768 saw the birth of Dolley Payne.
-Her childhood took place first in North Carolina and then Virginia.
-As an adult she moved to Philadelphia where she met and married Quaker lawyer John Todd, Jr.
+Dolley Payne was born in North Carolina to Quakers John and Mary Payne in 1768 then grew up in Virginia.
+Eventually she moved to Philadelphia where she married Quaker lawyer John Todd, Jr.

-James and Dolley made their home in Orange County, Virginia when Congress wasn’t in session.
+James and Dolley lived in Orange County, Virginia when Congress wasn’t in session.
 At Montpelier Dolley honed her skills as hostess while helping James’ career.
-And she helped, a lot.
-It didn’t take long until Thomas Jefferson made Madison the Secretary of State.
-The couple then moved to Washington City.

 Upon their arrival in 1801, the “wilderness capital” had changed quite a bit since the Madisons had last seen it.
 The President’s house and the Capitol building now stood out.